reactjs/react.dev/src/content/reference/react-dom/findDOMNode.md

 #### Returns {/*returns*/}

 `findDOMNode` returns the first closest browser DOM node within the given `componentInstance`.
-When a component renders to `null`, or renders `false`, `findDOMNode` returns `null`.
-When a component renders to a string, `findDOMNode` returns a text DOM node containing that value.
+When a Component renders to `null`, or renders `false`, `findDOMNode` returns `null`.
+When a Component renders to a string, `findDOMNode` returns a text DOM node containing that value.

 #### Caveats {/*caveats*/}

-* A component may return an array or a [Fragment](/reference/react/Fragment) with multiple children.
+* A Component may return an array or a [Fragment](/reference/react/Fragment) with multiple children.
 In that case `findDOMNode`, will return the DOM node corresponding to the first non-empty child.

-* `findDOMNode` only works on mounted components (that is, components that have been placed in the DOM).
-If you try to call this on a component that has not been mounted yet (like calling `findDOMNode()` in `render()` on a component that has yet to be created), an exception will be thrown.
+* `findDOMNode` only works on mounted Components (that is, Components that have been placed in the DOM).
+If you try to call this on a Component that has not been mounted yet (like calling `findDOMNode()` in `render()` on a Component that has yet to be created), an exception will be thrown.

 * `findDOMNode` only returns the result at the time of your call.
-If a child component renders a different node later, there is no way for you to be notified of this change.
+If a child Component renders a different node later, there is no way for you to be notified of this change.

-* `findDOMNode` accepts a class component instance, so it can't be used with function components.
+* `findDOMNode` accepts a class Component instance, so it can't be used with function components.

 ---

 ## Usage {/*usage*/}

-### Finding the root DOM node of a class component {/*finding-the-root-dom-node-of-a-class-component*/}
+### Finding the root DOM node of a class Component {/*finding-the-root-dom-node-of-a-class-component*/}

 Call `findDOMNode` with a [class component](/reference/react/Component) instance (usually, `this`) to find the DOM node it has rendered.